31 to 45 inches, 170 to 350 pounds

-Loggerhead turtles are mainly carnivores, feeding on invertebrates which they crush with their powerful jaws before swallowing.
-They forage for horseshoe crabs, but will also consume other crustaceans, sponges, jellyfish, mollusks, snails, fish, fish eggs and sea grasses.
+Loggerhead turtles are mainly carnivores and feed on invertebrates.
+They crush them with their powerful jaws before swallowing.
+They forage for horseshoe crabs, but will also eat other crustaceans, sponges, jellyfish, mollusks, snails, fish, fish eggs and sea grasses.

 Unlike most turtles, sea turtles cannot withdraw into their shells for protection.
 Loggerheads count on their hard shell and rough, scaly skin on their head and neck to protect them from predators.
-These defenses are usually sufficient for adults, but they are still preyed upon by sharks or killed by humans when they get caught in fishing gear.
+These defenses usually work, but they are still preyed upon by sharks or killed by humans when they get caught in fishing gear.

 Hatchlings have far fewer defenses and many predators.
 Females try to disguise nests, but they still suffer from predation.
 Hatchlings emerge at night to try and avoid predators, but they are still eaten by raccoons, crabs, birds, foxes and carnivorous fish.